-Registration Information: It is anticipated that this seminar will be approved by the Florida Bar for 11 CLE hour including Technology hours
+- This seminar is approved by the Florida Bar for 12 CLE hour including 1 Technology hour.

 This year we are returning to a two day seminar conference format featuring topics confronting defense attorneys in DUI Manslaughter and Serious Bodily Injury Cases as well as providing essential DUI defense strategies that will improve every criminal defense lawyer’s ability to achieve results for clients.

 Non-Members - $460.00

 CLICK HERE to download and print seminar registration form ONLINE REGISTRATION ENDS NOVEMBER 10, 2017 AT 4:30PM.
 Onsite registration will be available at 12:30pm Thursday, November 30, 2017.